jeremytammik/tbc/a/2011_xgbxml_fix_gap.md

 # writes the gbXML etree to a local file
 tree.write('23-013 WH Swan Hill_Mass_23-08-30-UPDATED.xml', pretty_print=True)
 </pre>

+####<a name="2.9"></a> Low Precision and Sliver Area Threshold

+Regarding:

+> ... issues with gaps in the building geometry caused by the relatively low precision used by Revit when tessellating surfaces.

+Based on experience over time at Ripcord, 'low precision' appears directly related to an area threshold rather than a length threshold.
+What might be considered 'sliver' surfaces export OK.
+But once 'sliver' surfaces fall under the area threshold, whatever it is, the surface is not exported.

+It is likely that direct control of the area threshold would offer operators relief.
+Inability to control the area threshold creates a level of operator compensation that likely compels most to abandon value added analytical tasks.

 Many thanks again to Jake for this extremely powerful solution and his [beautiful documentation](doc/gbxml_small_surface_solution_whole_building.pdf).